apollographql/apollo/docs/source/tutorial/resolvers.md

 },
 ```

 The `missionPatch` function checks wether a certain patch size, either `SMALL` OR `LARGE` was passed as an argument.
-Based on the argument value, the appropriate mission patch is then returned as part of the Launch to the client.
+Based on the argument's value, the appropriate mission patch is then returned as part of the launch to the client.

 Now, let's implement the `User` resolver functions.